CELAR/cloud-is/cloud-is-core/README.md

 ##CELAR Information System - Core

 ###Prerequisites
-To successfully install and use the CELAR Information System - Core, Java (v1.7) and [Apache Tomcat (v7)](http://tomcat.apache.org/download-70.cgi) should be installed on your system
+To successfully install and use the CELAR Information System - Core, Java (v1.7) should be installed on your system

-For the  CELAR Information System - Core to operate correctly the CELAR Information System - core must be installed also and be accessible from the Visualization Tool.
+For the  CELAR Information System - Core to operate correctly the CELAR Server Module must be installed also and be accessible from the CELAR Information System.

 ###Installation